danbev/learning-v8/README.md

 Breakpoint 1: where = mksnapshot`main + 42, address = 0x00000000009303ca
 (lldb) r
 ```
-What this does is that it starts creates an V8 instance and then saves it to
+What this does is that it creates an V8 environment (Platform, Isolate, Context)
-a file, either a binary file on disk but it can also save it to a .cc file
+ and then saves it to a file, either a binary file on disk but it can also save
-that can be used in programs in which case the binary is a byte array.
+it to a .cc file that can be used in programs in which case the binary is a byte array.
 It does this in much the same way as the hello-world example create a platform
 and then initializes it, and the creates and initalizes a new Isolate.
 After the Isolate a new Context will be create using the Isolate.
 If there was
 an embedded-src flag passed to mksnaphot it will be run.

-StartupSerializer will use the Root enum elements for example.
+StartupSerializer will use the Root enum elements for example and the deserializer
+will use the same enum elements.

 Adding a script to a snapshot:
 ```